-- The title and acronym of the project - The name and contact details of the project partner(s) - The topic of the call, duration, and budget range of the project - A summary of the project - A short description of the project including: (a) scope, (b) objectives, state of the art, methodology and expected results, and (c) impact. - The name and contact details of 4-6 scientific experts capable of assessing the proposal.
+- The title and acronym of the project - The topic of the call and budget range of the project (only for thematic), - A brief description of the intended project - The name and contact details of the foreseen partner(s) - The name and contact details of 4-6 scientific experts capable of assessing the proposal.
 See also document 'Evaluators eligibility'. - The name and contact details of 2 non-grata scientific experts that will be excluded from the evaluation of the proposal (optional). - 6 keywords